Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 When putting your shorts on, always pull them ALL the way up.

 Sometimes this takes some squirming, but you want the material to go all the way into the creases where your legs meet your torso, and you don’t want any feeling of fabric binding around your legs as you move.
 Grab some fabric around each thigh and pull it upward, or drop into a few deep squats to get things in the right place before hopping on your bike.
+This helps prevent fabric rubbing against your skin with each pedal stroke, causing chafing.

 The padding wears out over time, unfortunately.